VOTER ID REQUIRED

-Nursing Home Voters - per Wisconsin Law, the Clerk's Office will post a schedule of visits by Special Voting Deputies to certain care facilities starting two weeks prior to the election.
+Nursing Home Voters - per Wisconsin Law, the Clerk's Office will post a schedule of visits by Special Voting Deputies to certain care facilities starting at least two weeks prior to the election.

 We have new tabulating machines!